fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next part.

-The speed of completing the course is quite flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 15 February 2021.
+The speed of completing the course is quite flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 1 March 2021.

 After that, submission system shall be closed for two weeks until 2021 edition will start 15.3.2021.
 There will not be much changes, so you can just keep coding!